 Audiences at concerts and festivals across North America, Australia, New Zealand and the UK have responded enthusiastically to his performances, covering the field from big ballads, comic ditties, songs of struggles (usually unsuccessful) against temptation, odes to conviviality and songs of unashamed sentimentality, to outrageously funny stories from a master of the art - all this accompanied by anglo concertinas and button accordion.

-He has entertained groups of elementary and secondary school pupils from 20 to 300 with songs and stories, been MC at many festivals and concerts, including hosting a symphony concert for an audience of 5000.
+He has played at many of North America's major folk festivals, been MC at many festivals and concerts, including hosting a symphony concert for an audience of 5000.
 He has been guest soloist for three different symphony orchestras, and appeared on numerous radio and television programmes.
 He has called dances and has played in several dance bands.
 He has run folk music courses at university, and has for several years, been artistic director for summer residential music programmes and of a major folk festival.
-He was producer/ host of A Sign of the Times, heard on radio station CIXX fm London, Canada for 25 years.
+His radio work includes 25 years as producer/ host of A Sign of the Times, in Ontario.
 For five years he also hosted Off She Goes, syndicated nationally in the USA on National Public Radio.

 Alistair has performed in Australia, New Zealand, the US and Canada, as well as in clubs and festivals in the UK.

 "It was great to have Alistair Brown perform at The Shack in Sydney, Australia .